-‘Cobra Kai’ Star Annalisa Cochrane Stuns In A Strapless Corset And Lace Gloves
+'Cobra Kai' Star Annalisa Cochrane Stuns In A Strapless Corset And Lace Gloves

 Annalisa expressed excitement about her ensemble in the caption, and tagged a team of stylists and makeup artists for helping create her look.
-Southern California based photographer Sydni Joy was also credited for the gorgeous imagery.
+Southern California-based photographer Sydni Joy was also credited for the gorgeous imagery.

-Annalisa wore a black corset over a flowing dress with a plunging neckline that revealed an ample glimpse of her cleavage.
-The lingerie featured a sweetheart bodice and vertical ruched seams in the center and on either side of her pert bust.
-Her undergarment was made of white cotton, and had a round collar with a gathered yoke.
+Annalisa wore a black corset over a flowing dress with a plunging neckline.
+The intimates piece featured a sweetheart neckline and vertical ruched seams in the center and on either side of her bust.
+Her dress was made of white cotton, and had a round collar with a gathered yoke.
 In the second snap, she pulled the billowing skirt up over her knee and exposed a bit of bare leg.

 She paired the outfit with lacy black gloves with frilly ruffles around the wrists.
 Her curly, honey-colored tresses were pulled back in a matching ribbon with a selection of tendrils pulled free to frame her face, and she wore a gold necklace with narrow links and a small medallion around her neck.

-In the second image, Annalisa perched on the wall with one leg crossed over the other, and leaned slightly to one side.
-Her left arm was extended to support her balance, and she draped her right hand over her knee.
-A distant, blurry view of sun-kissed conifers and sweeping hills was visible in the background.

-Annalisa’s Instagram followers flocked to the comments section with praise for the lovely starlet, and were thrilled by the photo shoot.
+Annalisa's Instagram followers were thrilled by the photo shoot and flocked to the comments section with praise for the lovely starlet.

 "Ok Madonna meets Debbie Gibson go offffff!" one fan exclaimed, making a clever observation regarding her retro appearance.